 ReSharper Build maintains a dependency graph of inputs and outputs to MSBuild tasks, targets and projects, and efficiently monitors the file system for changes.
 When you start a build, ReSharper Build already knows if the timestamps are up to date, without having to invoke MSBuild: if a timestamp is up to date, the project is skipped.

-By default, ReSharper Build uses the same MSBuild version as specified in Visual Studio settings and runs in 6 processes in parallel.
+By default, ReSharper Build uses the and runs in 6 processes in parallel.
 If necessary, you can specify MSBuild version explicitly and change the number of processes on the page of dotCover options.